wjzhengsh/blockchain/howto/remote_peer_operate_aws.md

 ### Using the Fabric tools container to install chaincode on the peer
 {: #aws-toolcontainer-install-cc}

 We are now ready to install and instantiate chaincode on the peer.
-For these instructions, we'll install the `fabcar` chaincode from the Hyperledger `fabric-samples` repository which you should have already downloaded to your local machine when you [setup your Fabric tools container](/docs/services/blockchain/howto/remote_peer_operate_aws.html#remote-peer-aws-operate-cli-operate).
+For these instructions, we'll install the `fabcar` chaincode from the Hyperledger `fabric-samples` repository which you should have already downloaded to your local machine when you [set up your Fabric tools container](/docs/services/blockchain/howto/remote_peer_operate_aws.html#remote-peer-aws-operate-cli-operate).

 Run the following Peer CLI command to install the `fabcar` chaincode onto the peer.